-When Covid-19 restrictions slowly starting lifting last summer, Victor and I made a habit of getting a sandwich every Friday during lunchtime.
+When Covid-19 restrictions slowly started lifting last summer, Victor and I made a habit of getting a sandwich every Friday lunchtime.
 It became a lovely ritual, whereby we got to explore our neighbourhood and support local businesses.
 And I mean, who doesn’t love a scrumptious sarnie?
-As we stuck around our borough of Hackney, we discovered so many wonderful gems.
+As we stuck around our Borough of Hackney, we discovered so many wonderful gems.
 Even establishments that normally did not serve sandwiches stepped up to the plate.
 Here are the best sandwiches in Hackney (and seriously, when it’s safe to do so, it’s worth travelling across London to grab a bite):

 The Good Egg

 I tried Montreal-style bagels for the first time last summer and, wow, they are so delicious!
 The Good Egg claims to be a Middle Eastern-ish restaurant.
 But then, they also offer Montreal bagels.
 You may have heard of the famous NYC bagel, but a Montreal bagel is different as it is smaller, thinner, sweeter and denser.

 The Good Egg changes up their offerings sometimes, but they always have my absolute favourite: lox and cream cheese!
 They also have salt beef bagels.
 I’ve also tried their unique PBJ bagel (their latest iteration being pistachio butter, blackberry and thyme jam, cream cheese and rye streusel).